 First launched in 1990, the Welcoming Congregation program grew out of an understanding that although we pride ourselves on being liberal, affirming, and welcoming, there remained widespread prejudices and ignorance about lesbian, gay, bisexual, transgender, and queer people within our congregations.
 This program actively combats that ignorance and encourages congregational growth.

-First Parish is proud to be starting this process and reflecting on ways to consciously and explicitly welcome the LGBTQ+ community.
-We look forward to hosting educational programs and workshops, sharing worship about LGBTQ+ history and current issues, fighting toxic cultures of ignorance and shame, making our policies and the structure of congregational life more inclusive, and connecting with the wider community to support LGBTQ+ causes, justice, and equality.
+First Parish is proud to be going through this process, and reflecting on ways to consciously and explicitly welcome the LGBTQ+ community.
+We have been hosting educational programs and workshops, sharing worship about LGBTQ+ history and current issues, fighting toxic cultures of ignorance and shame, making our policies and the structure of congregational life more inclusive, and connecting with the wider community to support LGBTQ+ causes, justice, and equality.

 Meet the Welcoming Congregation Committee!